ztyyLV/web-twain-docs/faq/verify-if-device-is-supported.md

 ![source check using twacker]({{site.assets}}imgs/source-check-using-twacker.png)

 If scanning is successful without any errors, then your device should be TWAIN compliant.
 You can also try other commands to see how it works.
-If your scanner doesn’t work with TWACKER, please check your scanner model online and make sure you have installed the (latest) TWAIN driver from its manufacturer.
+If your scanner doesn't work with TWACKER, please check your scanner model online and make sure you have installed the (latest) TWAIN driver from its manufacturer.

 ### For macOS